DarkMinimum/algorithmCSV/README.md

 # algorithmCSV
 Second generation of parser from the CSV to xml.
+05.04.2021 Third generation of parser from CSV/XML to CSV/XML via JDOM.
+07.04.2021

-05.04.2021 DarkMinimum & Zody
+DarkMinimum & Zody